 Click here to get started with Transferwise (I will get a small referral fee if you use this link).

 I have a few payments that come through via bank wire transfer, mainly for regular columns that I write.
 This is great for large and/or regular income streams, since it reduces fees that would normally be charged by Paypal.

 Unfortunately if the bank transfer is international, you will pay a hefty fee to receive the money.
 Again, see above re: Transferwise!

 Although it’s rare, I still do get an occasional cheque in the mail.
 This goes to my “permanent address” in Canada (aka: my designated representative at home, aka: Mum), and gets deposited into my bank account by my loving “designated representative”.
 Thanks, Mum!

 Because my income is as low as it is, and my expenses (many of which are tax-deductible) make up a substantial portion of my income, I don’t pay tax!

 Regardless, I do file annually, and keep diligent records of expenses and receipts.
 I use an accountant in Canada (who actually understands the cryptic spreadsheets I email him), but if you don’t have an accountant and your tax situation isn’t too complicated then using free online tax software can be a location independent traveler’s best friend.
 Each year, I mail the previous year’s receipts to my “permanent address” in Canada (again, thanks Mum!) for filing in case I’m ever audited.

-Check out Part 2 of this series: about why I don’t make more money, and how I currently live better than when I made five times this amount.
 (See also: Lifestyle Inflation – Why Earning More Money Sucks The Life Outta You)